Is Hypothalamic Amenorrhea “HA” Temporary?

 I will say that I have been away from dieting now for over 2 years , maybe 3 now, and the desire for me to do it again has not come back at all.
 I was afraid that I’d never be able to move on from my obsession, but here I am, no longer afraid of LOSING the obsession, but happily living without the obsession.

-If, when you get to the other side of HA recovery you do want to purse weight loss, there are safer, slower avenues you can take that get you there AND now you’re armed with a better understanding of your cycle health.
+If, when you get to the other side of HA recovery you do want to pursue weight loss, there are safer, slower avenues you can take that get you there AND now you’re armed with a better understanding of your cycle health.

 Weight loss is not something that ANYONE in the world should be doing intensely.
 Crash diets, cleans and neurotic food control isn’t ideal for anyone and just because you see other people doing it doesn’t mean that some people can do it but you just can’t.
 There are always repercussions whether you can see them in other people or not.